larpchronicles/rules/chronicles-rulebook.md

 **<u>100 Goblin Point Rewards</u>**

 * <u>Crafting Materials</u>.
 A player may claim a cumulative 10 Tiers of crafting materials.
-They may freely pick from among the types:  Catalyst, Ore, Scrap Parts, and Wood.
+They may freely pick from among the types:  Catalyst, Ore, and Wood.
 Examples include:
     * 10 pieces of Tier 1 Wood
     * 1 piece of Tier 10 Ore
-    * 1 piece of Tier 5 Scrap Parts, 2 pieces of Tier 1 Wood, and 2 pieces of Tier 2 Catalyst.
+    * 1 piece of Tier 5 Ore, 2 pieces of Tier 1 Wood, and 2 pieces of Tier 2 Catalyst.
 * <u>Rare Craft Material</u>.
 One Spirit Gem.
 This is limited to one purchase per event.
 * <u>Currency</u>.
 One credit or five mana.
 This is limited to one purchase per event.
+This will be immediately deposited to a character's bank.
 * <u>Mini-Mod</u>: GREATER IBGA, limit 1 per event.
+Mini-mods occur between games and may be done over a voice call or in person depending on the availability of the requester and the plot person.
+These must be scheduled with a specific plot person.

 **<u>200 Goblin Point Rewards</u>**